-WFP draws-up Special Operations to speed-up the movement of food aid, regardless of whether the food is provided by the Agency itself.
+The World Food Programme (WFP) draws-up Special Operations (SOs) to speed-up the movement of food aid, regardless of whether the food is provided by the Agency itself.
 Typically, they involve logistics and infrastructure work and are designed to overcome operational bottlenecks.
-As the UN's leading logistics agency, WFP is well placed to resolve these problems.
+As the United Nations' leading logistics agency, WFP is well placed to resolve these problems.

 Special operations can cover: